United States and Mexican Boundary Survey

 In the report's section titled, "Personal Accounts", a brief description of Panama is also included, along with the experiences he and his men had while conducting the survey, including the experiences of having an insufficient funding which was essentially starving out the men as prices around them rose trying to exploit their presence.
 Further funds were eventually sent but only after a state of disarray over changes in management for the project.
 Even when the funds were sent they were embezzled by one of the new commissioners, prompting Emory to go to Washington himself to secure additional funds.

 Even after this the funds still took time to reach the workers, who after Emory's return had started to mutiny and riot causing a complete halt in production.
 Emory, in order to resolve the situation was given authority directly from the Department of the Interior to requisition funds directly which he used to pay a portion of the workers.

-Instances of attacks from Native Americans on survey groups are also noted in the accounts with a request to the War Department for military escorts.
+The survey faced several issues, most notably from Native populations such as the Apache people, where instances of attacks from Native Americans on survey groups are also noted in the accounts with a request to the War Department for military escorts.
+The survey and the drawing of a new border cut through these populations' homelands, and thus they did not recognise the sovereignty of either the US or Mexican commissioners, who were constantly aware and threatened by their presence.
+Their resistance was primarily carried out through raids, with notable examples resulting in Mexican engineers losing both horses and mules, in some more severe examples, raids saw casualties on both the sides of Mexicans and Apache people.
+Comparatively, the commission maintained much better relations with the Pima people and Maricopa people who acted as guides and provided information to the commission, highlighting the contrasting nature that the commission had with native populations.

 Twenty-five hand-colored lithographic plates of birds were included in the volume Zoology of the Boundary, edited by Spencer Fullerton Baird.
 These illustrations were prepared by J.T.
 Bowen and Company of Philadelphia, the same firm that had produced the octavo edition of Audubon's Birds of America.
 Numerous illustrations of plants, reptiles, and amphibians were included, colored in some editions.
 The hand-colored lithographs of scenery and ethnography are important historical records.

 As a result of the boundary survey and subsequent treaties, the U.S. and Mexico established the International Boundary and Water Commission (IBWC) in 1889 to maintain the border, allocate river waters between the two nations, and provide for flood control and water sanitation.
 Once viewed as a model of international cooperation, in recent decades the IBWC has been heavily criticized as an institutional anachronism.